da-nrw/DNSCore/ContentBroker/src/main/markdown/documentation.md

 * [clck here](ContentBroker/src/main/markdown/using_iRODS_PAM_auth.md ) how to setup DNSCore for iRODS PAM Authentication

 #### Running a node
-* [click here](DAWeb/doc/contentBroker_administration.md) how to administer CB with DA-Web web user interface.
-* [click here](ContentBroker/src/main/markdown/system_configuration.md) to get an overview of how to set up the config files so that DNSCore will work in your environment.
-* [click here](ContentBroker/src/main/markdown/administration-troubleshooting.md) to get help how to administrate the system when errors occur.
-* [click here](ContentBroker/src/main/markdown/administration-interfaces.md) for a description of the non gui interfaces to the application.
-* [click here](ContentBroker/src/main/markdown/open_ports.md) for a list of ports your firewall has to allow connections to.
-* [clck here](ContentBroker/src/main/markdown/audit.md) to get information how the AIP are being checked automatically.

 #### Presentation Repository Specific